Locations:

 What are my chances of having another blighted ovum?

 Your chances of having another blighted ovum are low.
-Most people go on to have healthy, full-term pregnancies.
-If you experience more than one blighted ovum, your healthcare provider may suggest testing to determine if there is an underlying cause.
+If you experience more than one blighted ovum, your healthcare provider may suggest genetic testing to determine if there’s an underlying cause.

 Living With